windism/qBittorrent-Enhanced-Edition/NOTE.md

 ### To tracker operators:

-qBittorrent Enhanced is based on qBittorrent, it's aimed at blocking leeching clients automatically.
+qBittorrent is based on qBittorrent, it's aimed at blocking leeching clients automatically.

 These modifications won't take effect on private torrents.

-Also, qBittorrent Enhanced has a different ID announce to trackers.
+Also, qBittorrent has a different ID announce to trackers.

-User agent: `qBittorrent Enhanced/LATEST_RELEASE_VERSION`, example: `qBittorrent Enhanced/4.3.0.10`
+User agent: `qBittorrent/LATEST_RELEASE_VERSION`, example: `qBittorrent/4.3.0.10`

 PeerID: `-qB430[A-Z]-`, example: `-qB430A-`
 ********************************